AMENDOkat/amendokat-hugo/content/blog/fresh-start/index.md

 That's all I have to say for now.
 Websites are awesome and I wanted to make one.
 I take great pride in my work as I've put so much love and so many hours into it.
 And I want other people to enjoy it too, maybe not as much as I do, but to have a good time here nonetheless.

-See y'all next post glowers! :horse: stay glowing :chess_pawn:
+see y'all next post glowers! stay glowing always :chess_pawn: :chess_pawn: :chess_pawn: